 - Allow the person to rest afterwards as most seizures are exhausting.

-- For detailed information and an online tool for creating a Seizure Management Plan, visit Epilepsy Action Australia at epilepsy.org.au or call 1300 37 45 37.
+- For detailed information and an online tool for creating a Seizure Management Plan, contact Epilepsy Action Australia.

-There are many types of anticonvulsant drugs, which are used to prevent seizures.
-You may require blood tests while you are taking anticonvulsants.
+Many different types of anticonvulsant drugs are used to prevent seizures.
+You may need to have blood tests while you are taking anticonvulsants.
 This is to check whether the dose is effective and how your liver is coping with the medicine.

-If you are taking anticonvulsants, you may need to avoid eating grapefruit and Seville oranges, and check with your doctor before taking any herbal medicines, as these can change the way some anticonvulsants work.
-You should also limit your alcohol intake.
+If you are taking anticonvulsants, you may need to avoid eating particular foods.
+Check with your doctor before taking any herbal medicines, as these can change the way some anticonvulsants work.

 Returning to driving